pypi/warehouse/docs/api-reference/xml-rpc.rst

 ``top_packages([number])``
   Retrieve the sorted list of packages ranked by number of downloads.
   Optionally limit the list to the number given.

+``updated_releases(since)``
+  Retrieve a list of package releases made since the given timestamp.
+The releases will be listed in descending release date.

 Mirroring Support